Last Updated: Feb 22, 2015

 - Aspartame is a common sugar substitute in our food chain keeping us overweight and causing diabetes.
 Aspartame is extremely bad for those now diagnosed with diabetes.

-- There is a direct correlation between children with ADD and ADHD (Attention Deficit Hyperactivity Disorder) and childhood obesity.
+- There is a direct correlation between children with ADD and ADHD (Attention Deficit Hyperactivity Disorder) and childhood obesity, for ADHD there is a way of taking vitamins to help them focus more in what they are doing at the moment.

 - Monsanto’s patent on Aspartame has expired, now there are over 6,000 products on the shelves [~5000 known in 2008] containing aspartame.
 It is also marketed as NutraSweet, Equal and Spoonful.
 And who knows exactly how many other brands or under how many food labels.